 Hack The Quartet

-From 30 - 31 July, Hack the Quartet will bring together 20 talented and curious participants to collaborate with the Sacconi Quartet to make a range of technology-driven explorations of the chamber music world.
-Questions we might seek to answer include:
+In July 2013, Hack the Quartet broght together 20 talented and curious participants for two days to collaborate with the Sacconi Quartet to make a range of technology-driven explorations of the chamber music world.
+Questions we might seek to answer included:

 ‘How can we use sensors, cameras, projectors and other technologies to help the audience to listen more actively?’

 ‘How can we give an audience an idea of what it is like to be the performer of a piece?’

 ‘How can we meaningfully represent how a quartet collaborates and communicates whilst performing?’

 ‘How might we integrate technologies without them being distracting to the audience or damaging to the instruments?’